nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * The `displaySchoolList` method will iterate over the keys of the database which contians the University names, upon acquiring the keys, they will be printed over the CLI.
 * There are also assertions and logging in place for error handling.
+* Line Separator is used to ensure readability and ease of use for users.

 #### Why it is implemented that way
 * The `execute` method is essential and unique to every command class so inheritance was used.